 Pay attention to your food and lifestyle habits, as they might give away the reason for nighttime binges.
 Once you figure out the WHY then it’s important to address the HOW.

 Ditching nighttime binging may take time and is an individual process for everyone.
-Here are some of the most effective strategies that helped my clients stop snacking at night for good.
+Here are some of the most effective strategies that helped my clients in the UK and worldwide through online sessions stop snacking at night for good.

 1. Balance Blood Sugar Levels through the Day